Endomorphisms of quasi-projective varieties -- towards Zariski dense orbit and Kawaguchi-Silverman conjectures: Extensions of polynomial maps: Proofs of Theorems and

 \section{Extensions of polynomial maps: Proofs of Theorems~\ref{Thm_inf_pi1} and \ref{Thm_tri_poly}}

-The aim of this section is to show that Adelic Zariski Dense Orbit Conjecture (AZO~\ref{Conj:AZO}) is stable under extension by polynomial maps (cf.~Theorem~\ref{thmskewprodpoly}).
-With the help of this, we prove Theorems~\ref{Thm_inf_pi1} and \ref{Thm_tri_poly}.
+The aim of this section is to show that Adelic Zariski Dense Orbit Conjecture (AZO~\ref{Conj:AZO}) is stable under extension by polynomial maps (cf.~\cref{thmskewprodpoly}).
+With the help of this, we prove \cref{Thm_inf_pi1,Thm_tri_poly}.
+The aim of this section is to prove \cref{Thm_semiAb} the proof of which is similar to the proof of \cite[Theorem 1.14]{Xie19}.
+See Subsection~\ref{setup:AdelicTopology} and \cref{rem:intersection_of_finite_adelic_open} for a briefly introduction of adelic topology and a basic example of adelic open subset.
+We follows the notations from there.
+See \cite[Section 3]{Xie19} for the definition and more detailed discussions of the adelic topology.

 Let $\kk$ be an algebraically closed field of finite transcendence degree over $\Q$.
 We prove: